pdf2htmlEX/buildAndPackagingTools/building/Readme.md

 This Ansible project contains the information required to commission and setup a bare standard Ubuntu instance.
-This allows me to create a new bare standard instance in order to test compile packages on a know base system, and will help to explicilty determine what dependencies are required for a given project.
+This allows me to create a new bare standard instance in order to test compile the pdef2htmlEX package on a know base system, and will help to explicilty determine what dependencies are required for pdf2htmlEX.

 ## Setup